From Demure Outfits to Quiet Luxury, None Of This Is New

 Living in 2024 means being exposed to a constant stream of micro-trends, internet aesthetics, and viral videos.
 This month’s latest is TikTok creator Jools Lebron’s satirical spiel about being “very demure” at work, from her makeup choices to her non-revealing top.
-In three weeks, the video has gained 40 million views and spurred social media captions, memes, and brand marketing strategies, with creators applying the buzzword to countless other areas, too.
+In less than a month, the video has gained 40-plus million views and spurred social media captions, memes, and brand marketing strategies, with creators applying the buzzword to countless other areas, too.
 As you would expect, demure fashion quickly made its way onto our TikTok feeds.

 AdvertisementADVERTISEMENT